 Furniture takes up a lot of precious floor space.
 But pendant lighting?
 Quite the opposite.
 Go for a large statement lamp for lighting that leaves a major impact.

 Yes, tiny houses can have fireplaces too.
 This electric stove is the perfect size to heat up the entire space on a cold winter night.
 But it also doubles as the perfect decorative accent when not in use the other 6 months of the year.

 Small spaces are, in an essence, whimsical without even trying.
 To add to the whimsy (and to add seating without sacrificing floor space), go for an egg chair.
 Not a fan of the egg chair design?
 You can just as easily switch it out for a hammock or bench swing for a fresh look.

 Stairs with built-in storage have a certain allure, but as much as they draw us in, they’re also bulky and unattractive.
 To help a tiny home reach its full potential, it’s all about minimal stairs that take up as little room as possible.
 These stairs even skip out on support beams, so there’s more room for standing storage and an entertainment center.

 At a glance, you would never be able to tell that this space is only 143 square feet.
 We like to think that a lot of the openness is thanks to the bed.
 Instead of a bulky frame, this bed is built into the floor, making the space seem so much bigger.

 Open the Floor

-As children, we were probably all lectured at one point or another for leaving our belongings all over the floor.
-But here, it’s an intentional part of the charm.
-The small baskets add extra storage without the bulk — not to mention a cozy space for pets to snooze.
+As children, we were all probably lectured at one point or another for leaving our belongings all over the floor—but here, it’s an intentional part of the charm.
+The small baskets add extra storage without the bulk, not to mention a cozy space for pets to snooze.